CHump7/data/README.md

 # lerp()
 ## short for linear interpolate takes 3 arguments a start value, an end value, and and a blend amount between 0.0 and 1.0
 # Vector2(x,y)
 ## used to write coordinates...
+Vector2.length() calculates and returns the length of the vector in pixels...
+Vector2.normalized() calculates and returns the vector divided by its length, which helps us limit the length to one...
 To calculate the length of the vector, we use the following calculations:

     We square the x and y components of the vector.
     We sum the results.